Skip to content

 Built-in Tools

-KodaCode ships with a general-purpose built-in tool surface.
+KodaCode ships with a general-purpose set of built-in tools.
 The runtime keeps tool declarations separate from execution and permission policy.

 • read